renovatebot/renovate/docs/development/zod.md

 # Zod schema guideline

-We decided that Renovate should use Zod for schema validation.
+We decided that Renovate should use [Zod](https://github.com/colinhacks/zod) for schema validation.
 This means that any new manager or datasource should use Zod as well.
 This document explains _how_ and _why_ you should use Zod features.

-When writing schema validation you're aiming for a balance between strictness of contracts between separately developed systems, and the permissiveness of Renovate.
+When writing schema validation you're aiming for a balance between strictness of explicit contracts between separately developed systems, and the permissiveness of Renovate.
 We want Renovate to be only as strict as it _needs_ to be.

 Renovate should _not_ assume a field is always present.
 Such assumptions may lead to run-time errors when a field turns out to be missing.
 For example: if Renovate assumes a _optional_ field from a public registry will always be used, it may run into trouble when a self-hosted implementation does not use this field.

-## When/where to use Zod
+## When and where to use Zod

 You should use Zod to validate: